tinyheero/variant_calling_in_cancer_genomes_seminar/README.md

 This indicates that you have successfully installed MutationSeq.

+> An important thing to note is that MutationSeq comes bundled with a trained classifer using the [scikit-learn](http://scikit-learn.org/) library and packaged as a pickle.
+The pickle is only compatible with the specific scikit-learn version that it was built with.
+As we are using miniconda here with scikit-learn version 0.13.1, we will have to use the corresponding models associated with that version.
+See [Calling Variants - Using MutationSeq](#using-mutationseq) for more details.

 ### Installing Strelka

 Strelka can be downloaded from https://sites.google.com/site/strelkasomaticvariantcaller/home/download as a .tar.gz file.
 For this workshop, version 1.0.15 was used.
 Once you have it downloaded, extract it: